.

 1. Text Link

-All one needs to do is spend one day in a medical laboratory to quickly understand the important role that a laboratory information system (LIS) plays while supporting a lab’s technical operations.
-In basic terms, a lab information system records and stores patient and specimen data while also tracking the specimen through every stage of testing.
-A LIS in the laboratory organization drives productivity and efficiency and also generates and distributes lab reports to a lab’s customers.
+All one needs to do is spend one day in a medical laboratory to quickly understand the important role that a laboratory information system (LIS) pathology lab software plays while supporting a lab’s technical operations.
+In basic terms, laboratory information systems record and store patient and specimen data while tracking specimens through every stage of diagnostic testing.
+These LIS systems also drive productivity and efficiency while generating and distributing lab reports to lab customers.

 Be it a high-volume full-service clinical laboratory, a growing pathology group, or a molecular diagnostics start-up lab, the importance of LIS software cannot be overstated.
 But what happens when a lab and the industry begin to evolve and expand?

-In most cases, legacy LIS systems and homegrown pathology lab software solutions aren’t built with flexibility and scale in mind, and inadequate laboratory software systems can quickly become a barrier to business success.
+In most cases, legacy LIS systems and homegrown pathology lab reporting software solutions aren’t built with flexibility and scale in mind, and an inadequate medical LIS can quickly become a barrier to business success.

-The best LIS software doesn’t have a shelf life and laboratory information system companies that understand this offer flexible and comprehensive laboratory information system software that adapts and scales as the lab does, enabling the business to reach its full potential faster.
+The best LIS software doesn’t have a shelf life.
+Leading laboratory information system companies that understand this offer flexible and comprehensive LIS system software that supports all laboratory workflow management and adapts and scales as the lab does, enabling the business to reach its full potential faster.

 Learn More: The Differences Between Laboratory Information Management Systems (LIMS) and Laboratory Information Systems (LIS)

-Identifying if a lab has outgrown its LIS system from within can be challenging, but it's vitally important in terms of efficient operations and overall growth.
-As LIS system vendors with nearly 20 years of industry experience, and having replaced legacy systems in over 200 laboratory facilities, we’re acutely aware of the struggles that labs with inadequate lab informatics go through.
-That’s why we’ve compiled a list of examples that may indicate that it’s time for your lab to upgrade its LIS software.
+Identifying if a lab has outgrown its LIS laboratory information system from within can be challenging, but it's vitally important for efficient operations and scalability.
+As an LIS company with 20 years of industry experience, and having replaced legacy LIS systems in over 200 laboratory facilities, we at LigoLab are acutely aware of the struggles labs with inadequate lab informatics face.
+That’s why we’ve compiled a list of common issues that typically indicate clearly that it’s time for a lab to upgrade its laboratory workflow management with advanced LIS pathology software

-Is Your Lab Experiencing Any of These LIS Pathology Issues?
+Is Your Lab Experiencing Any of These LIS Software Issues?

-A fully-featured LIS system that supports rules and automation can help take pressure off a lab’s staffing requirements, an especially important consideration these days with labs across the country struggling with the cost to acquire and retain qualified personnel.
-Are manual workarounds eating up too much of your lab’s FTE time?
-If yes, it might be a good time to call on other LIS software vendors and learn more about how modern labs are leveraging this automation to keep expenses and compliance in check.
+Are manual workarounds eating up too much of your lab’s FTE budget?
+If yes, it’s a good time to call on other LIS system vendors and learn more about how modern labs leverage LIS system automation to keep expenses and compliance in check.

 Learn More: What Caused the Current Shortage of Medical Laboratory Technologists and What Steps Need to Be Taken to Solve the Problem

 As your clinical lab or pathology group grows, so does the need for detailed, robust statistical and productivity reporting.
-If your LIS system is unable to provide the reports you need to run a successful operation or makes it difficult to access and analyze your data, or if it takes staff days rather than minutes to put together monthly, quarterly, and annual reports - you've likely outgrown it.
-A sophisticated laboratory information system offers customizable reporting and lab analytics to support data-driven decision-making.
+If your LIS pathology solution is unable to provide the reports you need to run a successful operation or makes it difficult to access and analyze your data, or if it takes LIS system software personnel days rather than minutes to put together monthly, quarterly, and annual reports - you've likely outgrown it.
+A sophisticated LIS laboratory information system offers customizable reporting and lab analytics to support data-driven decision-making.

-Custom personalized report templates that reflect your customers’ preferences for design and delivery are no longer “nice to haves.”
-Instead, they’ve quickly become the norm and not having the capability to easily modify and adapt lab reports to meet customer needs will reflect negatively on your business.
-If your vendor is charging you $5,000-10,000 for every time you need to modify your reports, this makes your practice or lab growth unsustainable.
-Modern laboratory information systems empower your team to make these changes easily and at no additional cost.
+Custom personalized report templates that reflect customer preferences for design and delivery are no longer “nice to haves.”
+Instead, they’ve quickly become the norm.
+Your business will be negatively impacted without the capability to modify and adapt lab reports to meet customer needs.
+Your practice or lab growth is unsustainable If LIS software vendors charge $5,000-10,000 every time you need to modify your reports.
+On the other hand, modern LIS software empowers your team to make these changes easily and at no additional cost.

-If your LIS system cannot scale to meet your lab's growth plans, it's a clear sign you've outgrown it.
-Whether you're planning to expand your test menu, increase your testing volume, or open new locations, a modern lab information system with advanced features will support this growth, not restrict it.
+If your lab information system cannot scale to meet your lab's growth plans, it's a clear sign you've outgrown it.
+Whether planning to expand the test menu, increase testing volume, or open new locations, modern LIS lab software with advanced features will support this growth, not restrict it.

-Antiquated and legacy laboratory information systems were designed to meet the needs of the time they were created, but today’s advanced lab environment demands much more from these LIS systems.
-When labs are tied to legacy LIS systems, they often experience an artificial ceiling of growth with multiple challenges that hinder scaling, performance, and potential.
+Antiquated and legacy pathology LIS systems were designed to meet the needs of the time they were created, which is understandable.
+But today’s advanced lab environment demands much more and receives this from the best LIS laboratory information system software.
+When labs are tied to legacy LIS software, they often experience an artificial growth ceiling with multiple challenges that hinder scaling, performance, and potential.
+That’s not the case with today’s advanced LIS system pathology software.

 Regulatory compliance is a critical aspect of laboratory operations.
-If your LIS system struggles to meet the latest regulatory requirements for organizations like CAP (College of American Pathologists) and CLIA (Clinical Laboratory Improvement Amendments), it's time for an upgrade.
-The best LIS software not only meets the current standards but can also quickly pivot to handle and standardize new workflows to meet new regulations as well.
+It's time to upgrade if your medical laboratory information system struggles to meet the latest regulatory requirements for organizations such as CAP (College of American Pathologists) and CLIA (Clinical Laboratory Improvement Amendments).
+The best laboratory information system software meets the current standards and can quickly pivot to handle and standardize new clinical lab workflow to meet new regulations.

-To maintain compliance with regulatory standards and prepare for audits, here are tips for medical laboratories to follow, be it with LigoLab or with another lab management system:
+To maintain compliance with regulatory standards and prepare for audits, here are tips for medical laboratories to follow, be it with LigoLab’s all-in-one medical LIS and lab RCM platform or with another pathology lab management system:

 • Follow Regional Guidelines: Each region has specific guidelines and regulatory bodies in the United States.
 These guidelines include standards for test performance, personnel qualifications, quality assurance, quality control, and proficiency testing.

-• Training: Staff should be adequately trained and their competency should be assessed regularly.
-Training should cover both technical procedures and regulatory requirements with a dedicated training environment set up within the lab information system by the LIS provider.
+• Training: Staff should be adequately trained and competency should be regularly assessed.
+Training should cover technical procedures and regulatory requirements within a training environment set up within the lab information system by the medical LIS provider.

 • Quality Control and Assurance: Regular quality control (QC) checks should be performed on all equipment, reagents, and procedures.
 Quality assurance (QA) processes should also be in place to monitor the overall quality of the laboratory's work and flag out-of-range values.
-With a modern LIS system, QA and QC processes can be tracked within the system, removing the need to manually track reagent lot numbers and expiration dates outside of the LIS via Excel or log sheets.
+For modern LIS systems, QA and QC processes can be tracked within the LIS software, removing the need to track reagent lot numbers and expiration dates outside the LIS system via Excel or log sheets.

 • Validation and Calibration: All new equipment and tests should be properly validated before they are used for patient samples.
 Equipment should also be calibrated regularly according to the manufacturer's instructions.
-The best pathology lab reporting software helps laboratory personnel manage all validation by maintaining calibration and maintenance schedules.
+The best laboratory information system software helps personnel manage all validation by maintaining calibration and maintenance schedules.

 • Safety: Laboratories should follow safety guidelines to protect patients, employees, and the environment.
 This includes proper handling and disposal of biohazardous materials, use of personal protective equipment, and regular safety training.
-A modern LIS system with an embedded specimen tracking system assures this level of safety.
+A modern lab information system with an embedded sample tracking module assures this level of safety.

 • Regular Audits and Inspections: Regular self-audits should be conducted to ensure ongoing compliance.
 In addition, laboratories should be prepared for unannounced inspections by regulatory bodies.

 • Continual Improvement - Lastly, laboratories should strive for continual improvement.
 This includes regularly reviewing and updating procedures, addressing any issues or non-compliances identified during audits or inspections, and staying up-to-date with new guidelines and best practices.
-An advanced lab information system can help in this regard by providing comprehensive data analytics capabilities.
+The best laboratory information system software can help by providing comprehensive data analytics capabilities.

-A few other things to consider on this topic:
+Here are other items to consider on this topic:

-Second, modern LIS systems can interface with other systems such as electronic health records (EHRs), billing systems, and regional or national health information exchanges, helping to ensure that data is shared securely and appropriately while still complying with interoperability requirements.
+Second, the best LIS software can interface with other laboratory software systems such as electronic health records (EHR), laboratory billing solutions (lab revenue cycle management systems), and regional or national health information exchanges, helping to ensure data is shared securely and appropriately while still complying with interoperability requirements.

-By ensuring data integrity, maintaining high standards of quality control, enabling robust reporting capabilities, and providing advanced analytics, a modern LIS system can play a critical role in maintaining regulatory compliance in a laboratory setting.
-However, it's essential to remember that a laboratory information system is just a tool and the ultimate responsibility for regulatory compliance still lies with the laboratory's personnel.
+An advanced LIS laboratory information system is critical in maintaining regulatory compliance in a laboratory setting because it ensures data integrity, maintains high standards of quality control, enables robust reporting capabilities, and provides advanced analytics, However, it's essential to remember that a lab information system is just a pathology lab management tool and the ultimate responsibility for regulatory compliance still lies with the laboratory's personnel.

-A modern medical laboratory information system should allow for both on-premises and cloud deployments.
-If your LIS system does not, it may limit your ability to access critical data, scale easily, meet your strategic goals, or leverage the benefits of automatic LIS software updates and offsite data backup.
+A modern LIS laboratory information system should allow for on-premises and cloud deployments.
+If your LIS system does not, it may limit your ability to access critical data, scale easily, meet your strategic goals, or leverage the benefits of automatic LIS system software updates and offsite data backup.

-How Will I Know if the New LIS System I’m Evaluating is Truly an Upgrade?
+How Will I Know if the New Laboratory Information System is an Upgrade?

-Just like no two medical labs are alike, the same goes for laboratory information systems and the LIS software vendors that produce them.
-Since that’s the case, here are tips on how one can tell if the medical LIS under evaluation is truly an upgrade from what’s in place currently.
+Just like no two medical labs are alike, the same goes for laboratory information systems and the laboratory information system companies that produce them.
+Since that’s the case, here are tips on how to tell if the LIS system under evaluation is truly an upgrade from what’s in place currently.

-Choosing the right lab information management system at this stage is critical, and the last thing you want to do is to select a LIS system that lacks features and growth potential.
+Choosing the best laboratory information system functions at this stage is critical, and the last thing you want to do is select a lab information system that lacks features and growth potential.
 Advanced LIS systems that include all the embedded modules integral to long-term laboratory success are available and affordable.
-When evaluating various laboratory software systems, be sure to ask if the following elements are included in the LIS solution you’re investigating:
+When evaluating various medical laboratory information system solutions, be sure to ask if the following elements are included with the LIS system you’re investigating:

 • Rule Engine